chasharpur/uk-compare/README.md

 were compared.

-3. Iterate through the characters of each version, skipping to the contents of the body element and the script element.
-Skip also any characters inside a tag.
+3. Iterate through the characters of each version, skipping to the contents of the body element.
+Skip the content of any script elements and also any characters inside a tag.
 For each textual token test if it is inside an alignment.
 If the previous character was not in alignment, emit a close span tag and then the character, followed by an anchor tag with a id.
 If it is not in alignment, but the previous character was, emit a start delete/insert span tag (depending on the side), followed by the character.
 If you encounter a start or end tag and you were in an insert/delete span, emit the end span tag followed by '<'.

 4. Set the text of each side to the revised body content.